-The COVID-19 Application is meant to help the UK government and the country's health care leaders understand how the disease is spreading and proactively combat infections by diverting patients to the facilities best able to care for them based on demand, resources and staffing capacity.
-The success of the COVID-19 Application will depend largely on whether a sufficient proportion of the UK population signs up and uses it in a disciplined manner to enable a safe post-lockdown era in the context of this pandemic.
+The COVID-19 application is meant to help the U.K. government and the country's health care leaders understand how the disease is spreading and proactively combat infections by diverting patients to the facilities best able to care for them based on demand, resources and staffing capacity.
+The success of the COVID-19 application will depend largely on whether a sufficient proportion of the U.K. population signs up and uses it in a disciplined manner to enable a safe post-lockdown era in the context of this pandemic.

-The NHSX is working with developers to make the COVID-19 Application Bluetooth-based.
-This is an attractive alternative to using the global positioning system (GPS) for tracking purposes, a proposal which has led to growing concerns that governments may use public health emergencies as a justification to heighten surveillance capabilities.
+The NHSX is working with developers to make the COVID-19 application Bluetooth-based.
 Privacy advocates argue that a Bluetooth-based application is the least intrusive form of mobile tracking and provides the most reliable output to identify the other people that a given individual would have been in contact with recently.

 Bluetooth tracking is based on proximity and operates by measuring the "received signal strength indicator" of a connection to estimate distance (i.e., the stronger the signal the closer the devices).
-This technology is being considered by several EU countries for contact-tracing applications they are currently developing, and was seen successfully deployed by Singapore in its TraceTogether application.
-Alternatively, GPS tracking, as used in China's COVID-19-related health care application, is more intrusive, as it operates by using satellites to actively locate individuals through pinpointing their locations based on proximity to a given area.
+GPS tracking, as used in China's COVID-19-related health care application, is considered more intrusive, as it operates by using satellites to actively locate individuals by pinpointing their locations based on proximity to a given area.
 In addition to privacy concerns, questions have been raised regarding the accuracy of GPS location tracking.

-If it is to maintain public trust and transparency, the NHSX will need to consider operational strategies regarding the information gathered by the COVID-19 Application in addition to technological aspects of the initiative.
-The NHSX will need to develop a clear "exit strategy" which will allow it to inform users of the envisaged periods that the gathered data will be retained, aligning with the requirements of the General Data Protection Regulation (GDPR), and set these data retention periods out in a simple and easily digestible manner.
-The NHSX needs to consider rules and guidelines for how the data processed in relation to the COVID-19 Application will be erased following the pandemic and not kept longer than necessary for any purpose other than those disclosed at the outset.
-Implementing effective safeguards is likely to be an important factor in fostering trust amongst the UK population and making the rollout of the COVID-19 Application a success.
-The NHSX has already confirmed that the information would "largely" be drawn from existing data sources and has emphasized that the data would be anonymized, by removing names, addresses and other personal identifiers and replacing them with pseudonyms, so that no individual patient can be identified.
+If it is to maintain public trust and transparency, the NHSX will need to consider operational strategies regarding the information gathered by the COVID-19 application in addition to technological aspects of the initiative.
+The NHSX will need to develop a clear exit strategy, which will allow it to inform users of the envisaged periods that the gathered data will be retained, aligning with the requirements of the General Data Protection Regulation, and set these data retention periods out in a simple and easily digestible manner.

+The NHSX needs to consider rules and guidelines for how the data processed in relation to the COVID-19 application will be erased following the pandemic and not kept longer than necessary for any purpose other than those disclosed at the outset.
+Implementing effective safeguards is likely to be an important factor in fostering trust among the U.K. population and making the rollout of the COVID-19 application a success.